AKRGames/AlterTrack-archive/archive/tweets/EverySingleAlterTrackTweetEver.md

 -> [link to tweet](https://twitter.com/DanDevDream/status/1452440151196635145) <-
 ___
-At 8:06 PM COT (UTC-5), he tweeted about AlterTrack Sky.
+At 8:06 PM, he tweeted about AlterTrack Sky.
 >Talking about mod characters, I said that Sky will be included in the universe.<br>
 The point, objective will be "much" different (but she keeps the "obsession" with BF but in other way... and is not very good in general)<br>
 Looks like I hate Sky but, I only gave her other purpose

 -> [link to tweet](https://twitter.com/DanDevDream/status/1452441293980897280) <-
 ___
-At 8:08 PM COT (UTC-5), he follows up on the previous tweet.
+At 8:08 PM, he follows up on the previous tweet.
 > For being more clear.
 The backstory of Sky is a little tragic, so thats why I said that before about look like I hate her.<br>
 Please BBPanzu give me your blessing and permission to include Sky without problems.<br>
 If you want more information I will give it